What are the ‘bellwether’ seats at the General Election?

 At this election, Conservative candidate Gareth Johnson is defending a notional majority in Dartford of 14,704.

-This is described as a notional majority because it is what Mr Johnson is likely to have won in 2019 had that contest taken place using the new constituency boundaries that have been introduced across the UK for the 2024 election.
+It is described as a notional majority, because it is what Mr Johnson is likely to have won in 2019 had that contest taken place using the new constituency boundaries that have been introduced across the UK for the 2024 election.

+– Is Dartford likely to keep its bellwether status at this election?

+Were Labour to form the next government, Dartford would remain a bellwether only if it too was won by Sir Keir Starmer’s party.

-For Dartford to change hands on July 4, there would have to be a direct swing to Labour in the share of the vote of 15.9 percentage points.
+Labour needs a direct swing in the share of the vote of 15.9 percentage points to gain Dartford from the Conservatives.

-This is the equivalent of a net change of 16 in every 100 people who voted Conservative last time switching sides.
+This is the equivalent of a net change of 16 in every 100 people who voted Tory last time switching sides.

-It is large enough to rank Dartford at number 185 on Labour’s list of targets, based on the size of swing it needs to gain seats from other parties.
+The swing is large enough to rank Dartford at number 185 on Labour’s list of targets, making it the type of seat likely to change hands if the party was heading for a landslide victory.

-All three are top Labour targets at this election, and the Tories would lose them to Sir Keir Starmer’s party on swings of 5.9 percentage points, 3.9 points and 1.4 points respectively.
+All three are top Labour targets at this election, and the Tories would lose them to Sir Keir’s party on swings of 5.9 percentage points, 3.9 points and 1.4 points respectively.

 Watford ranks at number nine on Labour’s target list, while Northampton North is 38th and Loughborough is 61st.